ViewComponent/view_component/README.md

 </li>
 ```

-`ViewComponent` also makes an index variable available named after the component name or the name supplied to `with_collection_parameter` followed by `_counter`.
+`ViewComponent` also makes a counter variable available named after the component name or the name supplied to `with_collection_parameter` followed by `_counter`.
 To access this variable add it to your constructor as an argument.

 `app/components/product_component.rb`
 ``` ruby